ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     When based on the same hash algorithm, the verification operations for `PSA_ALG_ECDSA` and `PSA_ALG_DETERMINISTIC_ECDSA` are identical.
 A signature created using `PSA_ALG_ECDSA` can be verified with the same key using either `PSA_ALG_ECDSA` or `PSA_ALG_DETERMINISTIC_ECDSA`.
 Similarly, a signature created using `PSA_ALG_DETERMINISTIC_ECDSA` can be verified with the same key using either `PSA_ALG_ECDSA` or `PSA_ALG_DETERMINISTIC_ECDSA`.

+    .. admonition:: Implementation note

+        The current version of this specification does not specify the behavior of `PSA_ALG_DETERMINISTIC_ECDSA` with hash algorithms that are not listed in :numref:`tab-hmac-hash`.
+        It is recommended that these hash algorithms are not supported with `PSA_ALG_DETERMINISTIC_ECDSA`, as discussed in the specification of `PSA_ALG_HMAC`.

     .. note::

         A verifier cannot determine whether a signature was produced with deterministic ECDSA or with randomized ECDSA: it is only possible to verify that a signature was made with ECDSA with the private key corresponding to the public key used for the verification.